Menu Close

 SDOP Grants

 Each year SDOP of Presbytery of the James awards up to $10,000 in grants to community organizations operating within the presbytery.
+The annual application deadline is November 1.
+Click the button below to learn more and apply.

 Past SDOP of Central Virginia Grant Recipients and Projects